Jambaree/jambaree-headless-wp-theme/README.md

 # Bare Naked theme
 This is a bare naked WordPress starter theme.
 It uses SMACSS, BEM, Gulp, and Advanced Custom Fields Pro as a starting point.
+This theme is built for quick development via autorefreshing the browser and modular code practises.

 ## Getting started